simeenj/TriangleType/README.md

 If the inputs are invalid, then no type can be determined and triangleType just returns null.
 If the inputs are valid, but they do not pass the Triangle Inequality Theorem to form a triangle, triangleType returns "Not a Triangle".

-#Stepts to run :
+## Steps to run :
 1. Clone this repository
 2. Import project in Eclipse or IntelliJ
 3. Build maven project (to download all dependencies) => Clean and Install
 4. Right click on 'TriangleTest' and run